We exist because the old game stopped working.

 The contract is the contract

 We respect our clients, and we expect respect back.
 The agreement we signed is the agreement we work to.
-Scope creep meets a polite no. Delayed payments meet a polite reminder.
-We don't bully, and we don't get bullied.
+Scope creep meets a polite no. We don't bully, and we don't get bullied.
 The relationship works both ways.

 -